 Watch our video of “If Walls Could Talk” segment featured on HGTV.

-With a unique vision to share the interesting history and beautiful architecture with the public, the owners began a full-scale restoration in 1996.
+The owners began a full-scale restoration in 1996.
 Three years later the doors were open.
-Eighteen years and many wonderful guests later, Walking Iron Bed and Breakfast continues to brings an elegant and special place to life for travelers from everywhere in the world.
+Eighteen years and many wonderful guests later, Walking Iron Bed and Breakfast continues to brings a special place to life for travelers from everywhere in the world.

 Fast forward eighteen years and the Friske’s are on to another new adventure: Weddings!
 A 1,000 square foot pergola was constructed to accommodate up to 200 people.
 You can check out the wedding venue website Villa by the Stream for pictures and more information.